Tiny-wlx/aws-reinvent-2018-trivia-game-modify/pipelines/README.md

 ## Customize

-Replace all references to 'aws-samples' with your own fork of this repo.
-Replace all references to 'reinvent-trivia.com' with your own domain name.
+Replace all references to 'Tiny-wlx' with your own fork of this repo.
+Replace all references to 'il1edu.com' with your own domain name.

 ## Deploy